student-hub/acs-upb-mobile/CONTRIBUTING.md

 This project uses [GitHub Actions](https://github.com/features/actions) for CI/CD.
 That means that testing and deployment are automated.

 The following actions are currently set up:
-* [Linter](https://github.com/acs-upb-mobile/acs-upb-mobile/actions?query=workflow%3ALinter): Checks for warnings and coding style issues.
+* [Linter](https://github.com/acs-upb-mobile/acs-upb-mobile/actions?query=workflow%3ALinter): Checks for typos, warnings and coding style issues based on the [Dangerfile](.github/linter/Dangerfile).
 Runs on every push and pull request.
   - If your PR is made from a branch inside the repository (rather than a fork), which is the preferred way to make contributions, [acs-upb-mobile-bot](https://github.com/acs-upb-mobile-bot) should automatically *add code review comments pointing out any warnings*.
     * Sometimes, the automatic check for dead links in documentation fails with "429 too many requests" (see [this issue](https://github.com/textlint-rule/textlint-rule-no-dead-link/issues/135)).
 You can ignore those if you know the links in question are good.
     * Do not ask the bot for review, it does it automatically.